yhagio/tutorialedge.net/content/typescript/angular/angular-detecting-route-changes.md

 twitter = "https://twitter.com/Elliot_F"
 +++

-<div class="note">This tutorial was built using Angular 2.2.
-Some of the features in this tutorial may not work for earlier/later versions.</div>
+> This tutorial was built using Angular 2.2.
+Some of the features in this tutorial may not work for earlier/later versions.

 Detecting whenever a route change happens in your application can be very useful for a multitude of reasons.
 For instance you may wish to store form data in a cookie in case they accidentally clicked on something they didn’t mean to.